top of page

 Hey, ya'll!
 Let's get to know each other.

-Today, I bring my expertise as a trauma-informed psychotherapist, a trained psychedelic therapist, and my lived experience as a yogic practitioner into my work by providing a form of therapy that focuses on the mind-body connection.
-My approach incorporates a framework of Polyvagal Theory, Somatic Experiencing, and Internal Family Systems to highlight the neurobiological underpinnings of what “safety” means to us and how a lack of safety can affect our relationships, beliefs about ourselves, and beliefs about the world.
+Today, I bring my expertise as a trauma-informed psychotherapist, a seasoned psychedelic therapist, and my lived experience as a former athlete & yoga teacher into my work by providing a form of therapy that focuses on the mind-body connection.
+My approach incorporates a framework of Polyvagal Theory, Somatic Experiencing, and Internal Family Systems to highlight the neurobiological underpinnings of what “safety” means to us and how a lack of safety can affect our relationships, beliefs about ourselves, and how we move through the world.

-My specialization in trauma therapy also led me to one of my biggest passions in the therapy world: Psychedelic therapies as trauma treatment.
-I was lucky enough to receive training, certification, and a role as ketamine therapist on a multidisciplinary team here in Austin in 2020, which led to me eventually guiding up to 15+ ketamine-assisted psychotherapy sessions per week.
-As I was cutting my teeth in KAP, the COVID pandemic was simultaneously eviscerating life as we knew it.
-Some of my earliest KAP clients were nurses & paramedics coping with vicarious trauma from being on the frontlines of the COVID pandemic.
+My specialization in trauma therapy also led me to one of my greatest passions in the therapy world: Psychedelic therapies for mental health indications.
+After witnessing firsthand how our existing hospital systems fall short of providing adequate care for folks with trauma to truly heal, I began studying and researching alternative therapeutic modalities, including ketamine-assisted psychotherapy (KAP).
+I was lucky enough to get involved in KAP very early on in this current psychedelic-medicine renaissance, as I received training, certification, and a role as ketamine therapist on a multidisciplinary team here in Austin in 2020 at Transcend Health Solutions.
+As I was cutting my teeth in KAP, the COVID pandemic was simultaneously destroying life as we knew it.
+Some of my earliest KAP clients were nurses, paramedics, doctors, and other therapists coping with vicarious trauma from being on the frontlines of the COVID pandemic.
 Again, I enjoyed being "in the trenches" with folks who needed mental health care the most.
-As of 2023, I have now facilitated thousands of KAP sessions for trauma survivors here in Austin as well as for folks who flew in from accross the U.S. My experience in KAP includes nearly every type of trauma case from acute first responder PTSD, to the complex trauma of surviving a religious cult, to your average Austinite with a dysfunctional childhood which now manifests as a hypervigilant nervous system.
-I am currently pursuing formal training for psilocybin-assisted psychotherapy, and I can safely say that I will be actively involved in the movement towards psychedelic therapies for mental health issues for likely the remainder of my career.
+As of 2024, I have now facilitated 3000+ KAP sessions for trauma survivors here in Austin, as well as for folks who flew in from across the U.S. and even across the world.
+My experience in KAP is vast and through the years I have had the opportunity to learn how to support clients dealing with extremely varied presenting problems, all from a trauma-informed foundation.
+In addition to being experienced in KAP, I also travelled to Oregon to receive formal training and certification in Psilocybin-Assisted Therapy via a year-long Oregon Health Authority approved program.
+I've also completed training in Psychedelic Harm Reduction and Integration (PHRI) under Elizabeth Nielson, PhD, one of today's prominent researchers and pioneers in psychedelic-assisted therapy.
+I am proud to say that I am a "lifelong student" and an advocate for increased access to integrative mental health treatments, and as such it's safe to say I will be actively involved in the movement towards psychedelic therapies for mental health indications for the remainder of my career.

-When I’m not in the therapist chair, you can catch me on my own self-improvement journey, moving my body in some capacity through hikes, yoga, or doing my own somatic work under the sun at auditorium shores.
-I also love to travel, specifically to locations where I can scuba dive.
-I've also been known to claim my innate right to rest by taking a good ol’ nap between sessions (rest is NECESSARY!), or to pop by the local LSU bar for football games (geaux tigers!).
+When I’m not in the therapist chair, you can catch me on my own self-improvement journey.
+I spend a lot of time "walking the walk" - That is, doing my own therapy work, or moving my body via dance, yoga, or simply playing under the sun at Auditorium Shores.
+I love to get out of my element through traveling, specifically to locations where I can scuba dive and get a little lost off the beaten path.
+But on the day-to-day, I'm likely to be exercising my innate right to rest by taking a good ol’ nap between sessions, or to pop by a local watering hole to watch LSU football (Geaux Tigers!).

 Thanks for reading, and I hope I get the chance to know you too!